gomods/athens/docs/content/configuration/storage.md

 ## Running multiple Athens pointed at the same storage

-Athens has the abilit to run concurrently pointed at the same storage medium, using a distributed locking mechanism called "single flight".
+Athens has the ability to run concurrently pointed at the same storage medium, using a distributed locking mechanism called "single flight".

 By default, Athens is configured to use the `memory` single flight, which